Developing Advisor checks

 PMM uses Alertmanager API to get information about failed checks and show them on the UI:

-PMM 2.28 upgraded Advisor checks to version 2, to accomodate the following major enhancements introduced in this release:
+PMM 2.28 upgraded Advisor checks to version 2, to accommodate the following major enhancements introduced in this release:

 - Support for multiple queries